 The idea is great, the whole Smart Grid System, heat deflector stones, half moon drip trays and half moon grill grates can be easily and safely lifted in and out of the grill anytime during the cook using this detachable lifting tool.

-Note: The Smart Grid System comes as standard in the Classic and Le Chef Pro Series 2.0.
-It's available as an additional cost upgrade to the Monolith Classic BASIC but it is not available for either the Junior or the Icon.
+Note: The Smart Grid System comes as standard across the .55 and .66 models but it is not available for either the Junior or the Icon.

 Two or three years ago I'd have been shouting about a segmented firebox - a simple but effective way of managing breakages to the most susceptible part of a ceramic barbecue.

-Most top brand kamado manufacturers feature a segmented firebox, it's even now standard in the Monolith Classic BASIC but still elusive to the Junior.
+Most top brand kamado manufacturers feature a segmented firebox, only the Junior Monolith remains an exception (due to size).

 In the past when doing a long smoking session with my kamado, the one pain in the bum has been when I've needed to replenish the wood chips to get more smoke.

-Overall it's quite a performance (admittedly made easier with the Pro Series smart grid system) and the Monolith kamado barbecue guys have their unique smoke chip feeder system to ease the pain.
+Overall it's quite a performance (admittedly made easier with the smart grid system) and the Monolith kamado barbecue guys have their unique smoke chip feeder system to ease the pain.

 It's a hinged peephole in the side of the kamado, below the heat deflector and above the firebox.
 All you do is slide a metal chute into the peephole and pour smoke pellets onto the fire.
 It's simple and effective.